Professor Saiedian's Ph.D. Students

 2003 and successfully defended in May 2005.

-Dr. Ryoo is currently a
+Dr. Ryoo is currently the Chancellor of Penn State DuBios.

-tenured graduate faculty at Penn State,
+a tenured graduate faculty at Penn State,

 a full professor and Division Head, Information Sciences and

-Penn State Altoona and a security and software architecture
+Technology at Penn State Altoona and a security and software architecture

 consultant at the Carnegie Mellon's Software Engineering